vpro/magnolia-module-vpro-keycloak/README.md

 users to login into your application.
 See Keycloaks [Java Adapters Config](https://keycloak.gitbooks.io/documentation/securing_apps/topics/oidc/java/java-adapter-config.html) for more information.
 The value is used as the principal on the Magnolia side and used to resolve further user information in the Jaas Chain (magnolia-sso) that is configured

-So in case of email _user@example.com_ would be used as the principal value in to lookup the user.
+So in case of email _user@example.com_ would be used as the principal value in the jaas chain to lookup the user.